Hakodate Cruise Port Guide

 No ships scheduled in port today.

 On average cruises that visit Hakodate are somewhat expensive compared to other itineraries.
-Cruises visiting Hakodate during the peak seasons of spring and fall are significantly more expensive than the the low season of summer.
-Take a look at the illustration below for the average cost per day by month.
+Check the diagram below for the average cost per day by month.
+Sailings visiting Hakodate during the the peak season of fall are significantly more expensive than the the low season of summer.